 Systemic

 At the systemic level, Inclusive Excellence conducts the Employee Climate Survey and offers intersectional takeaways and department-specific data.
-Committees such as the Commission on Diversity and Inclusion make policy change recommendations and develop new university-wide initiatives.
+The Inclusive Excellence Council impacts the university plans on diversity and inclusion, including policy change recommendations and developing new university-wide initiatives.

 University Diversity Statement